Jamstack Won't Replace WordPress

 A “PNG Image” is an example of static content.

-A CDN always needs to pull files from a server at least once, in order to serve those files over and over again (to each website user).
-This is the reason that — in pull-oriented CDNs — the first visit to a web page after it updates is slower: The CDN must fetch the updated version of the web page from its origin server.
+A CDN must pull files from an origin web server at least once to serve those files repeatedly (to each website user).
+This requirement is why — in pull-oriented CDNs — the first visit to a web page after it updates is slower: The CDN must fetch the updated version of the web page from its origin server.

 Of course, not all CDN’s are pull-oriented.

-Modern CDNs have developed a technology called Workers, which execute code (JavaScript, WASM) in files that are hosted in a similar manner to static content.
-When a user requests a web page (which contains scripts on the CDN), the CDN’s web servers will execute code (in the script).
-This let’s web developers serve “dynamic” (changing) content from the CDN to the website user.
+Modern CDNs have developed a technology called Workers, which execute code (JavaScript, WASM) in files hosted similarly to static content.
+When a user requests a web page referencing scripts hosted on the CDN, the CDN's web servers will execute the hosted script's code.
+This implementation lets web developers serve "dynamic" (changing) content from the CDN to the website user.

-Note: The origin server of a website is still able to serve dynamic content without Workers while using a CDN.
+Note: A website's origin server can still serve dynamic content without Workers while using a CDN.

 What is Server Architecture?